 Travelers from all other areas or countries can bring a 90-day supply of personal prescription drugs to Finland.
 A formal doctor’s note may be requested by Finland customs officials.
 Some types of narcotics are more highly restricted, however.

 Don’t bring illegal drugs, prescription medicines not for personal use or in large quantities, weapons (includes knives) and ammunition, copyright infringing works, plants, fireworks, endangered animals’ furs, exotic animals and items made from such.

 How Can I Bring My Pet to Finland?

-Keep in mind that customs regulations - whether in Finland or in your home country (or in any other country) - are subject to change at any time based on local law making and other circumstances, of course.
+Keep in mind that customs regulations - whether in Finland or your home country (or in any other country) - are subject to change at any time based on local lawmaking and other circumstances, of course.
 The last word on customs limits and import requirements is always the official department, in Finland's case it being the Finland Customs Department.
-You can always contact the customs department's staff for official advice for your situation, either via their website, by phone in advance, or ask your questions in person at a local customs office or at the airport upon your arrival.
+You can always contact the customs department's staff for official advice for your situation, either via their website, by phone in advance, or ask your questions in person at a local customs office or the airport upon your arrival.